sparkle-project/sparkle-project.github.io/documentation/gentle-reminders/index.md

 Note even for updates downloaded silently in the background and installed after the app terminates, Sparkle may show an update alert to the user if the application hasn't quit for 1 week or if the user needs to authorize to install an update due to lack of sufficient write permissions.
 Sparkle does not operate in a UI-less mode in all cases even if updates are set to automatically download.

-If you want your application to deliver scheduled alerts in a gentle yet noticeable manner, you may opt into Sparkle's Gentle Reminders APIs.
+If you want your application to deliver scheduled alerts in a more gentle yet noticeable manner, you may opt into Sparkle's Gentle Reminders APIs.
 These are a part of [SPUStandardUserDriverDelegate](/documentation/api-reference/Protocols/SPUStandardUserDriverDelegate.html), which is a part of Sparkle's standard user interface.

 ### Gentle Reminders APIs